sketchplugins/plugin-directory/README.md

 - [CanvasFlip](https://canvasflip.com/), by CanvasFlip: Sync and generate specs from sketch artboards to CanvasFlip.
 - [Day Player](https://github.com/tylergaw/day-player), by Tyler Gaw: A collection of Sketch Plugins for creating placeholder images.
 - [Checkpoints Plugin for Sketch](https://github.com/einancunlu/checkpoints-plugin-for-sketch), by Emin İnanç Ünlü: Save important stages of your artboards in the blink of an eye, and then, move fast and break things.
-- [Sketch Search Everywhere](https://github.com/mrpeak/sketch-search-everywhere), by 捻捻转儿: Search layer and select it, by matching textValue, name or ObjectID.
 - [Sketch Show Layer Info](https://github.com/mrpeak/sketch-show-layer-info), by 捻捻转儿: Show selected layer's ObjectID, Class and ID.
 It is of great use for plugin development or file parsing.
 - [Palette Stripes](https://github.com/sureskumar/palette-stripes), by Sures Kumar: Generate palette stripes in sketch from shape fills.
-- [Looper](https://github.com/sureskumar/looper), by Sures Kumar: Looper helps automate duplication of groups and layers.
-One can control properties like Rotate, Scale and Opacity while duplicating.
-This powerful combination enables artists and designers to create interesting geometric and organic patterns.
 - [English and Persian Lorem Ipsum](https://github.com/rezaaa/english-and-persian-lorem-ipsum), by Mohammad Reza Mahmoudi: A Sketch extension to generate english and persian lorem ipsum text.
 - [Scale All in Place](https://github.com/delighted/sketch-scale-all-in-place), by Delighted Inc.: Scale all in place: Resize all selected shapes or layers, in place, from center.
-- [ImageExtractorSketch](https://github.com/mendyismyname/imageextractorsketch), by Mendy Seldowitz: Extract background fill image in Sketch
 - [Bookmark 🔖](https://github.com/arkkimaagi/bookmark), by Mikko Tapionlinna: Bookmark your place and zoom in Sketch.app
 - [Super Shapes](https://github.com/sureskumar/super-shapes), by Sures Kumar: Generate complex organic super-shapes using super formula.
 - [slicer](https://github.com/ozzik/slicer), by Oz Pinhas: Your friendly Sketch slicing helper